Chester suspect ran from armed robbery. He was still running when police caught him

 A Chester armed robbery suspect who stole money from a store Thursday, then ran from the crime scene, was arrested hours later after a foot chase, police said.

 Antonio James Chisholm, 30, was taken into custody around 7:50 p.m.
-Thursday, after the late morning robbery at the 99 Express store, said Eric Williams, Chief of the Chester Police Department.
+Thursday, after the late morning robbery at the 99 Express store, said Eric Williams, chief of the Chester Police Department.
+The robbery happened on Saluda Street, north of downtown near the city limits.

 Chisholm was arrested on Lacy Street in Chester, after a manhunt by city officers with help from Chester County Sheriff’s office deputies.